Creditor Harassment Laws:

 - If a bill collector is calling you but will not disclose their name, you might be the victim of creditor harassment.

 - If a bill collector threatens you with potential damage to your reputation or property, you might be the victim of creditor harassment.

 - If a bill collector threatens to contact anyone you have not specifically authorized to talk with creditors about your debt, you might be the victim of creditor harassment.

 - If a bill collector threatens to transfer or sell your debt to a more punitive agency, you might be the victim of creditor harassment.

 - If a bill collector curses you out or uses abusive language, you might be the victim of creditor harassment.

 Steps You Can Take to Reduce Creditor Harassment

-Your best ally against creditor harassment is a bankruptcy attorney, but there are a few steps you can take yourself if you begin to believe a creditor’s communications are becoming abusive.
+Your best ally against creditor harassment in Huntsville is a skilled bankruptcy attorney like Joseph G. Pleva, but there are a few steps you can take yourself if you begin to believe a creditor’s communications are becoming abusive.